friendlyJLee/pmdump/README.md

 They can be used to dump a process memory.
 To build, please refer to below the build isntruction.

-pmdump_parser.py is useful script that parses the memory dump file.
+pmdump_parser.py is also provided, which is useful script that parses the memory dump file.

 ### pmdump